NVecten/pyladies_vienna_data_course/01/notebook.md

 By pressing the `m` key (in blue mode) we can switch the cell from python mode code to text mode, which allows us to enrich documents with a lot of different content.
-We know that the cell is in text mode by the fact that it will no longer be blue to the left of it and `[]` symbol is gone.
+We know that the cell is in text mode by the fact that it will no longer be blue to the left of it and `In [ ]:` symbol is gone.
 While for cells with Python code we get the result after running the program below the cell, the text cell is rendered as text when run.

 ### Markdown